Counting Subgraphs in Somewhere Dense Graphs: Counting Subgraphs

 \end{lemma}

-The final ingredient we need is the non-singularity of a certain matrix, the entries of which count homomorphisms between fractured graphs.
+The final ingredient we need is the non-singularity of a certain matrix whose entries count homomorphisms between fractured graphs.
 Formally, let $H$ be a graph.
-We define the square matrix $M_H$, the rows and columns of which are indexed by the fractures of $H$, and the entries of which satisfy
+The square matrix $M_H$ has its rows and columns indexed by the fractures of $H$, and its entries satisfy:

 where $c_\rho$ and $c_\sigma$ are the canonical $H$-colourings of the fractured graphs $\fracture{H}{\rho}$ and $\fracture{H}{\sigma}$ (see Definition~\ref{def:canonical_col} and Observation~\ref{obs:canonical_col}).
 By ordering the columns and rows of $M_H$ along a certain lattice, the following property was established in previous work.\footnote{See Footnote~\ref{fmark1}.}